braincache/brAIncache.github.io/README.md

 Scour the digital age identifying signals in the sea of information.
 Using our understanding of Data Science, Machine Learning, Artificial Intelligence,  & Technology, connecting our societal & philosophical thoughts, with hard data.
 Pushing our thoughts further along the edge of the 'tree of knowledge'.
 <br>

-Feel free, as a matter a fact, we encourage, to challenge our thoughts, the point is not to be right, it's to be iterative on our thinking.
+Feel free, as a matter a fact, we encourage you to challenge our thoughts.
+The point is not to be right, it's to be iterative on and in our thinking.

 We are the music makers,\